Configuring a Custom AlienApp for Use with Your USM Anywhere

 3. Configure Headers, Params, and Body as required by the third-party application's API.

-Note: If there are any fields you want to be able to filter against, you must configure them here under Params.
+Note: If there are any fields you want to be able to filter against, you must configure them under Params.

 9. USM Anywhere uses the configuration details from the previous two steps to connect with your third party and extract data fields found in the logs they send.
 Use this page to configure the mapping details between the third-party application's data fields and fields in USM Anywhere by dragging and dropping from the detected fields to their matching fields in USM Anywhere.